Instructions for contributors¶

-The project uses codecov.io for storing coverage results.
-Visit https://codecov.io/gh/aio-libs/aiohttp for looking on coverage of master branch, history, pull requests etc.
+We use codecov.io as an indispensable tool for analyzing our coverage results.
+Visit https://codecov.io/gh/aio-libs/aiohttp to see coverage reports for the master branch, history, pull requests etc.

-The browser extension https://docs.codecov.io/docs/browser-extension is highly recommended for analyzing the coverage just in Files Changed tab on GitHub Pull Request review page.
+The browser extension https://docs.codecov.io/docs/browser-extension is also a useful tool for analyzing the coverage directly from Files Changed tab on the GitHub Pull Request review page.

 We encourage documentation improvements.